rperezdattari/Social-MPCC/README.md

 source generate_solver.sh
 ```

 You should see a solver being created for the "Prius" system.

+**NOTE:** It could be the case that your solver needs an update.
+You will, get a message when running the previous command if this is the case.
+Update the solver and run the command again.

 When the solver is generated you may build the planner using `catkin build`.